macmce/officiatorxl/README.md

   - Built with Bootstrap 5 for a responsive, mobile-first experience.
   - Standardized design for filter sections, buttons, pagination, and page layouts across the application for enhanced usability.
   - Clear and intuitive navigation structure.
+- **RESTful API**:
+  - Comprehensive REST API for all major entities (Leagues, Divisions, Teams, Officials, etc.)
+  - API endpoints accessible at `/api/v1/officials/`
+  - Enables integration with mobile applications, third-party systems, and automation scripts
 - **Detailed Views and Forms**:
   - Informative detail views for all entities, showing relevant information and relationships.
   - User-friendly forms for creating and editing data, enhanced with `django-crispy-forms` for better layout and validation display.

 ## Architecture

-### Services-Oriented Design
+### Architecture Overview
-The application follows a services-oriented architecture for complex business logic, promoting separation of concerns and reusability:
+The application follows a services-oriented architecture for complex business logic, promoting separation of concerns and reusability, and includes a comprehensive API layer:

 - **Import Services**: Dedicated services (e.g., `EventImporter`, `PositionImporter`) in the `officials/services/` module encapsulate the logic for parsing files, validating data, and interacting with the database during import operations.
 - **Excel Error Handling**: A specialized module (`excel_errors.py`) provides consistent error tracking and reporting mechanisms for Excel-based imports.
 - **Form Separation**: Form definitions and their validation logic are kept in `forms.py`, separate from view logic.
 - **Reusable Templates**: Utilizes Django's template inheritance and includes (snippets) to maintain a DRY (Don't Repeat Yourself) template structure, ensuring consistency and easier maintenance.
+- **API Layer**: Built using Django REST Framework to provide RESTful API endpoints for all major entities, enabling integration with external systems.

 ## Installation